Introducing digital NSW parks passes

 Digital annual passes continue to be non-transferable between vehicles except in specific circumstances.
 Transfers are available if your vehicle is sold, has new registration plates, or the vehicle is damaged or written off.
 Supporting information and payment of an $8 administration fee is required.
 Please read our frequently asked questions for more details.

-From 20 April 2021, if your application to transfer a pass is approved you'll no longer receive a replacement paper pass.
+If your application to transfer a pass is approved you'll no longer receive a replacement paper pass.
 You will instead receive digital confirmation of the transfer.

 Only 45 of NSW’s more than 870 national parks charge entrance fees.
 This fee relates to motor vehicles, not to people, so you only need to pay for each motor vehicle you bring into the park (including motorbikes).
 If you ride a push bike or walk, entry is free.